MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/fine-tuning.md

 > [!IMPORTANT]
 >For  vision fine tuning face screening process: We screen for faces/people to skip those images from training the model.
 The screening capability leverages face detection **WITHOUT** Face identification which means we don't create facial templates or measure specific facial geometry, and the technology used to screen for faces is incapable of uniquely identifying the individuals.
 To know more about data and Privacy for face refer to - [Data and privacy for Face - Azure AI services | Microsoft Learn](/legal/cognitive-services/computer-vision/imageanalysis-data-privacy-security?context=%2Fazure%2Fai-services%2Fcomputer-vision%2Fcontext%2Fcontext).

+## Prompt caching

+Azure OpenAI fine-tuning supports prompt caching with select models.
+Prompt caching allows you to reduce overall request latency and cost for longer prompts that have identical content at the beginning of the prompt.
+To learn more about prompt caching, see [getting started with prompt caching](./prompt-caching.md).

 ## Troubleshooting